What is psychosis?

 Among symptoms doctors look for are:

 The causes of psychosis are not fully understood.
-They are likely to be a combination of hereditary and other factors.
+They are likely to be a combination of genetic and other factors.
 It is probable that some people are born with a predisposition to develop this kind of illness, and that certain things — for example, stress or use of drugs such as marijuana, LSD or speed — can trigger their first episode.

 Some people experience a brief form of psychosis, which lasts only a few days or weeks.
 Some people experience a few episodes of psychosis only.
 Some people experience psychosis associated with a longer-term illness such as schizophrenia or bipolar disorder.